Sugar Detox, WHAT?

 Busy-ness is a killer of healthy.

-My friend Meg of Whatever in this post shared about this sugar detox thing she did and that she was going to do it again and everything Meg does inspires me so I was all, “I’M IN!”
+My friend Meg of Whatever in this post shared about this sugar detox things she did and that she was going to do it again and everything Meg does inspires me so I was all, “I’M IN!”

 I am now on Day 5 of the 14 day sugar detox and am down that 5 I keep fighting with.
 But this video was my Day 2.
 I can’t say I had INTENSE cravings on Days 1-3 (as I expected), but I wasn’t cravings-free either.
-I think having changed my diet so much from my months following The Plan has helped with that a lot…
+I think having changed my diet so much from my months following The Plan have helped with that a lot…

 As of today… I am longing for cheese.
-Because when I signed up for this little project I didn’t realize it was also a dairy and gluten cleanse as well.
+Because when I signed-up for this little project I didn’t realize it was also a dairy and gluten cleanse as well.
 So cheese is the hardest thing for me.